The health and safety of our residents and families is our highest priority.

 Staff will be screened by getting their temperature taken and completing a screening tool at the start of their shift

-Any staffs that shows symptoms consistent with COVID-19 will be asked to put on mask and leave the facility.
+Any staffs that show symptoms consistent with COVID-19 will be asked to put on a mask and leave the facility.
 Such staff would require clearance from IP before returning to work.

 Identify staff who maybe at higher risk for severe COVID-19 and attempt to assign to unaffected units.